 As teachers, we hold very unique bodies.
 And so does each and every one of our students.
 No two bodies are built the same, and no two bodies will ever feel the same pose in the same way.

 Avoid telling your students what and where they “should” feel things.
 Try to avoid using the word “should” altogether.
 (Remember that there is no “right” or “wrong” in yoga.)

-You never know someone else’s body, so you don’t know where anyone might be feeling a specific pose.
+You never know someone else’s body, so you don’t know where anyone might feel a specific pose.
 Don’t say things like, “You should feel a nice stretch in your hamstrings.”
-Your student might have really open hamstrings but really tight calves and they’re feeling the stretch completely in their calves.
+Your student might have really open hamstrings but really tight calves, and they’re feeling the stretch completely in their calves.

 The Power of Language

-Language is truly a powerful tool.
-Although the adage disagrees, words can harm us.
-Especially when spoken by someone that we admire and look up to.
+Empowering language is truly a powerful tool.
+Although the adage disagrees, words can harm us, especially when spoken by someone that we admire and look up to.
 Especially when spoken by a teacher.
 And not just any teacher: a spiritual teacher.

 As yoga teachers, we hold this power.
 And we owe it to our students to respect that power with careful consideration of how we behave in our role as the teacher.

 So, carefully consider the language you use so that your students will always feel empowered in your classes.
 Because, after all, isn’t empowerment why so many of us practice anyway?